abhishek-kumar-code/Redfish_Public/Specification.md

 * *MajorVersion* = integer:  something in the class changed in a backward incompatible way.
 * *MinorVersion* = integer:  a minor update.
 New functionality may have been added but nothing removed.
 Compatibility will be preserved with previous  minorversions.
 * *Errata* = integer: something in the prior version was broken and needed to be fixed.

-While the major version is represented in the URI, the major version, minor version and errata versions are represented in the Version property of the ServiceRoot resource, as defined in the Schema for that resource.

-The root URI for SPMA protocol version 1 shall be "/rest/v1".

 Any resource discovered through links found by accessing the root service or any service or resource referenced using references from the root service shall conform to the same version of the protocol supported by the root service.